Walk on Water (Thirty Seconds to Mars song)

 "Walk on Water" is a song recorded by American rock band Thirty Seconds to Mars, featured on their fifth studio album America.
 It was produced by lead vocalist Jared Leto, who wrote the song alongside drummer Shannon Leto, with production contributions from Stevie Aiello, Arkadi Zaslavski and Mike Elizondo, among others.

 It was recorded at the International Centre for the Advancement of the Arts and Sciences of Sound in Los Angeles, California.
 "Walk on Water" was released on August 22, 2017 through Interscope Records, as the lead single from the album.

 Release

 On August 14, 2017, Thirty Seconds to Mars announced that "Walk on Water" would be the lead single from their upcoming fifth studio album.
 Jared Leto told NME that the song required a long period of time to record.
 "Walk on Water" marks the first work by Thirty Seconds to Mars to be released by Interscope, after the band parted from Virgin due to tumultuous years with the label.

 On August 22, "Walk on Water" made its radio debut and became commercially available for downloading.
 A lyric video for the song was released on YouTube the same day.
-Music website Genius premiered the lyrics of the song on August 21, 2017, a day prior the single's official release.
+Music website Genius premiered the lyrics of the song on August 21, 2017, a day prior to the single's official release.
 "Walk on Water" was used by ESPN as the promotional theme for the network's coverage of the 2017 College Football season.